Apurva-tech/Fem-Bot/README.md

 rubbing against another person in a sexual way.

 <strong>Most of the crimes don't even get reported and are left unresolved.
 Approximately 15 million adolescent girls (aged 15 to 19) worldwide have experienced forced
 sex at some point in their life.
-And India ranks 133 in the women, peace and security index rating.
+And India ranks 133 out of 167 countries in the women, peace and security index rating.
 </strong>

 <p  align="center"><img height= "400" width = "800" src = "https://github.com/Apurva-tech/Fem-Bot/blob/main/map_images/maps-readme-2.gif"></p>

-# What it does 🤖
+## What it does 🤖

 ## FemBot is a twitter bot that helps get tweets related to gender related crimes more traction on twitter and increase their reach.
 Our project aims to contribute towards making sure incidents don’t go unnoticed by authorities and get more attention because of being in the public domain.

-# How We built it 💡
+## How We built it 💡

 1. First we extracted a certain number of tweets having hashtags related to crime against women, and supporting women.
 2. Once the tweets are retrieved, we perform sentiment analysis on them to figure out whether the tweets are spreading awareness about women crimes or empowering women, asking for immediate help.
 Besides, spam tweets are omitted.